samiux/samiux.github.io/upgrade-2004.md

 # **How to upgrade Ubuntu 18.04.x to Ubuntu 20.04 on Croissants**

-Ubuntu 20.04 is released on April 23, 2020.
-It is recommended to upgrade to Ubuntu 20.04.
+Ubuntu 20.04 LTS is released on April 23, 2020.
+It is recommended to upgrade to Ubuntu 20.04 LTS.
 You can upgrade Ubuntu 18.04.x to 20.04 on Croissants.

+Ubuntu 18.04.x LTS will be End Of Life on April 2023 while Ubuntu 20.04 LTS will be End Of Life on April 2025.
+Meanwhile, Ubuntu 20.04 LTS is faster and generate lesser heat due to newer Linux kernel.

 Connect the ```monitoring cable``` to the internet instead of switch.
 That means the Croissants is connected to the internet directly.
 To make sure you are connected to the internet, you can ```ping google.com -c1``` to confirm.